Qatar, Arab Spring sponsor, jails poet for life

 For Amnesty International, Middle East director Philip Luther said in a statement: "It is deplorable that Qatar, which likes to paint itself internationally as a country that promotes freedom of expression, is indulging in what appears to be such a flagrant abuse of that right."

-Amnesty described Ajami's arrest in November 2011 as coming after he published a poem named "Jasmine" - for the symbol of the Tunisian revolt in January last year that launched the Arab Spring.
+Amnesty described Ajami's arrest in November 2011 as coming after he published a poem called "Jasmine" - the symbol of the Tunisian uprising of January last year which launched the Arab Spring.
 In a broad criticism of Gulf rulers, he had written: "We are all Tunisia, in the face of the repressive elite."

 "PLAYING WITH PLAYSTATIONS"

-Ajami "did not encourage the overthrow of any specific regime", Naimi said.
-He described the charges as having been "inciting the overthrow of the ruling regime", a capital offence, and criticising the ruler, which is punishable by up to five years imprisonment under the Qatari penal code.
+Ajami "did not encourage the overthrow of any specific regime", Naimi said, describing the charges as having been "inciting the overthrow of the ruling regime", a capital offence, and criticising the ruler, which is punishable by up to five years imprisonment under the Qatari penal code.

-Among offending passages from the poem, translated from Arabic, was the line: "If the sheikhs cannot carry out justice, we should change the power and give it to the beautiful woman."
+Among offending passages from the poem, translated from Arabic, are the lines: "If the sheikhs cannot carry out justice, we should change the power and give it to the beautiful woman."

 In another section, Ajami accused a fellow poet of being "with the sheikhs, playing with their Playstations."